 The LSAT is a very important part of your admission profile and you can take the steps to ensure that the score reflects your abilities.

-Like it or not, law school admission is a numbers game; your undergraduate GPA and your score on the LSAT are the two most important factors determining the likelihood of acceptance into the law school of your choice.
+Your undergraduate GPA and your score on the LSAT are two important factors determining the likelihood of acceptance into the law school of your choice.